 For many people, stress can be a major trigger for uncomfortable period symptoms: “My biggest trigger was (and still is) stress.
 Learning how to manage my stress has really helped me manage my disease,” says Meghan.
-Stress management techniques like meditation, journaling, listening to music and practicing self-care may help you get your daily stressors under control.
+Stress management techniques like meditation, belly breathing, journaling, listening to music, and practicing self-care may help you get your daily stressors under control.

-7. Take care of your mental health and talk to other people who get their period.
+7. Take care of your mental health and connect with others

-Meghan adds, “There is a huge community of other women dealing with the same symptoms, disease flares, discomfort and mental upset that you may be facing.
+Meghan adds, “There is a huge community of other people dealing with the same symptoms, disease flares, discomfort, and mental upset that you may be facing.
 The best thing you can do?
 Connect with them!”

 If you start to experience new or worsened symptoms, tell your gastroenterologist ASAP.
 “My best piece of advice is to get the disease under control as quickly as possible.
 It’s a lot harder to play catch-up when the disease gets out of control, and medications can only go so far.
 If you can get it under control in its infancy, you’ll be a lot better off,” says Dr. Freeman.

 If you’re experiencing severe period symptoms or want to try a new treatment for painful periods, don’t hesitate to talk to your gastroenterologist or gynecologist.
-She’ll be able to help you determine the right course of treatment for your Crohn’s disease and lifestyle.
+Your provider will be able to help you determine the right course of treatment for your Crohn’s disease and lifestyle.